Probate Q&A Series What documents and steps must a surviving spouse follow to claim pension benefits and avoid repayment demands?

 3. Submit a Claim to the Plan Administrator

 Contact the pension plan administrator or human resources office.
 Complete the official claim form.
 Attach the death certificate, marriage certificate, ID and beneficiary designation.
-If the plan follows federal ERISA rules, file within any plan deadline—often 60 days—to avoid denial or repayment demands.
+If the plan follows federal ERISA rules, file within any plan deadline stated in the plan documents to avoid denial.

 4. Use a Small Estate Affidavit When Applicable

-If the decedent’s entire estate falls below the small estate threshold and you have no notice of probate, you may use the North Carolina small estate affidavit procedure to collect intangible personal property, including pension proceeds.
-The estate value must not exceed $20,000.
+If the decedent’s entire estate falls below the small estate threshold and you have no notice of probate, you may use the North Carolina small estate affidavit procedure to collect certain personal property.
+The estate value must not exceed $20,000, or $30,000 if the surviving spouse is the affiant.
 For details, see N.C.G.S. § 28A-25-1.

 5. File for Formal Probate When Necessary

-If the estate exceeds the small estate limit or the plan refuses payment without a personal representative appointment, file a petition for probate in the county clerk’s office.
-The clerk will appoint you as personal representative under N.C.G.S. § 28A-6-1.
-Once appointed, present the appointment order to the plan administrator to secure payment.
+If the estate exceeds the small estate limit or the plan refuses payment without a personal representative appointment, file an application for letters in the county clerk’s office.
+The clerk may appoint a personal representative under N.C.G.S. § 28A-4-1.
+Once appointed, present the appointment order to the plan administrator to seek payment.

 6. Complete Tax and Payment Elections